mikemarsian/serially/README.md

 Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
 Than Serially is for you.
 All background jobs are scheduled using resque in a queue called `serially`, and Serially makes sure that for every instance of your class, only one task runs at a time.
 Different instances of the same class do not interfere with each other and their tasks can run in parallel.
 Serially works for both plain ruby classes and ActiveRecord models.
-In case of the latter, all task runs results for all classes are recorded in `serially_tasks` table which you can interrogate pragmatically.
+In case of the latter, all task runs results are written to `serially_tasks` table which you can interrogate pragmatically using `Serially::TaskRun` model.

+See [this rails demo app][1] that showcases how Serially gem can be used.

 Note: this gem is in active development and currently is not intended to run in production.